Register (music): Relation to pitch

 A "higher" register may be said to indicate a "higher" pitch.
 For example, violins may be said to be in a "higher" register than cellos.
 (Note: Describing audio frequencies in terms of vertical pitch space is an example of a conceptual metaphor, one that is not a cultural universal.
 See also conceptual metaphor theory in cognitive linguistics, as well as linguistic relativity.)
 This is often denoted concisely using subscripted numerals in scientific pitch notation.

 Relation to timbre

 The register in which an instrument plays, or in which a part is written, affects the quality of sound, or its timbre.

 Relation to form

 Register is also used structurally in musical form, with the climax of a piece usually being in the highest register of that piece.

 Fixed or "frozen" register

 Some modernist and especially twelve-tone or serial pieces have fixed register (sometimes called frozen register), allowing a pitch class to be expressed through only one pitch.
 This technique is often associated with or attributed to Anton Webern, and it later appears in the music of Arthur Berger, Pierre Boulez, Elliott Carter, and Karlheinz Stockhausen.

+Dramatic or expressive function

+Registral expansion is the widening of a melodic, harmonic, or textural range across higher and lower pitches, creating a sense of growth, intensification, or dramatic unfolding.